 Select: Select the desired port for Rate configuration.
-It is multi-optional.
+It is

-Ingress Rate (bps): Configure the bandwidth for receiving packets on the port.
-You can select a rate from the dropdown list or select "Manual" to set Egress rate, the system will automatically select integral multiple of 64Kbps that closest to the rate you entered as the real Egress rate.
+Ingress Rate (1-1000000Kbps): Configure the bandwidth for receiving packets on the port.
+You can select a rate from the dropdown list or select "Manual" to set Ingress rate, the system will automatically select integral multiple of 64Kbps that closest to the rate you entered as the multiple of 64Kbps that closest to the rate you entered as the real Egress rate.